A good relationship with your lawyer will lead to a better result and will save you money.

 My lawyer does not return my telephone calls.
 What should I do?

 I am frequently called on to give a “second opinion.”
 Often this amounts to an evaluation of another lawyer’s work, in the midst of the divorce.
-The most frequent complaint clients have about their divorce lawyers is the failure to return telephone calls.
+The most frequent complaint clients have about their divorce lawyers is the failure to return calls and Emails.
+The lawyer-client relationship is based on a good partnership.

 There are some things my spouse’s lawyer should know and my lawyer has not told my spouse’s lawyer.
-Is it OK if I telephone opposing counsel?
+Is it OK if I call or Email the opposing counsel?

 No, absolutely not.
 If opposing counsel has any sense, he/she will not speak to you.
-It will also undermine your case by calling opposing counsel because it will make opposing counsel believe that your lawyer is not in control of your case.
+It will also undermine your case by calling or Emailing the opposing counsel.
+It will make the opposing counsel believe that your lawyer is not in control of your case.

 The sole exception to this is collaborative representation.
 In collaborative representation, while you would not directly call the lawyer representing your spouse, communication with lawyers and clients is far more direct and is usually when everyone is sitting down at the collaborative table.